 The aim of the game is to create a given number of districts whose costs are added up at the end of the game which occurs when the round is completed when a player places the required number of districts.

 Each round consists of the players choosing a role card from a shuffled list.
+Then using the order of the role cards the player take their turns.

 With the role cards allowing you to either hinder another player, protecting your player or effecting the districts built in that turn.